Rasweb/Rasweb/README.md

 ### Hi there 👋

 Hello, my name is Rasmus.
-I am a Front End Developer student at Medieinstitutet from Stockholm Sweden.
+I am a Front End Developer student at Medieinstitutet from Sweden.
 -------------------------------
 Visit my Portfolio site: